dhondta/rpl-attacks/README.md

 ## Demonstration

-This will make 3 complete examples of attacks : hello flood,
+This will make 3 complete examples of attacks : hello flood, version number and blackhole.

 Open the console like before and type: